GEM-benchmark/GEM-benchmark.github.io/web/data/getting_started.md

 Throughout this tutorial, we will focus on the CommonGen task, but we will note what changes to make to use another of the GEM datasets.

+You can follow along with the code in this tutorial in [this notebook](https://github.com/GEM-benchmark/GEM-baseline-models/blob/main/examples/GEM_baseline_starter_code.ipynb) and upload it to colab for a free GPU.

 ## Table of Contents

 ## Preliminaries